naveenapasupuleti/fileprocessing/README.md

 We need to import following libraries.
 - pip3 install pandas
-- pip3 install xlsxwriter
 - pip3 install openpyxl
 - pip3 install writer

 **Testing the package:**

-Create a file to test the package:

-**Example:**

-   "PackageTestingFile.py"
+        Run "Python3" in terminal

-**Import the file processing package in your file:**
+**Import the file processing package methods in terminal:**

-       from FileProcessingPackage import ReadWriteFile
+       from fileprocessing_package import fileprocess, JsonConversion

-**Add the below code to test the package**
+**Add the below command to test the methods**

-If you are Reading a File pass this parameters:
+If you are Reading/Writting a File:

-        ReadWriteFile.fileprocess(file_extension, "r", dict)

-**Example:**

-  if you are reading csv file follow this code example:

-        from FileProcessingPackage import ReadWriteFile
-        file_extension ='filename.csv'
-        dict = [28,'mouritech','hyderabad']
-        ReadWriteFile.fileprocess(file_extension, "r", dict)

-if you are Writing a file pass this parameters:

-        ReadWriteFile.fileprocess(file_extension, "w", dict)

-**Example:**

-  if you are writing csv file follow this code example:

-        from FileProcessingPackage import ReadWriteFile
-        file_extension ='filename.csv'
-        dict = [28,'mouritech','hyderabad']
-        ReadWriteFile.fileprocess(file_extension, "w", dict)

-**Run your file:**

-     "python(filename).py"
+Example for CSV File:

+        fileprocess("filepath","r",{})
+        fileprocess("filepath","w",[28,'mouri','vizag'])

+If you are converting CSV to Json:

+        JsonConversion("filepath","r","Destinationfilepath")